Overview of Pain

 • Taking breaks from using NSAIDs

 Opioids also increase the risk of falls, and taking opioids for a long time can increase the risk of osteoporosis and fractures.
-Opioids cause constipation and urinary retention, which tend to cause more problems in older people.
+Opioids cause constipation and urinary retention, which tend to cause more problems in older adults.

 • Impaired mental function (dementia): Opioids can make already impaired mental function worse.